 A little about the entourage effect

-The entourage effect is a delicate dance that takes place between the constituents of marijuana (such as cannabinoids, terpenes and sugars), which results in the unique effects of all the different strains.
+The entourage effect is a delicate dance that takes place between the constituents of cannabis (such as cannabinoids, terpenes and sugars), which results in the unique effects of all the different strains.

 The growing popularity of CBD products

-Since the most recent (re)discovery of CBD, and its introduction into the world of medical marijuana, it has been a long and political fight over CBD products.
-Geneticists have been able to breed strains of marijuana for the purpose of containing high CBD content.
+Since the most recent (re)discovery of CBD, and its introduction into the world of medical cannabis, it has been a long and political fight over CBD products.
+Geneticists have been able to breed strains of cannabis for the purpose of containing high CBD content.

 Hemp products also contain CBD.
 A single hemp plant contains less CBD than a single high CBD cannabis strain, but it’s still perfectly suitable for the production of CBD oil.
 You just need more hemp, which isn’t a problem: Industrial hemp is grown for lots of other purposes, and CBD oil is just a byproduct.

 There is still some confusion in the world (and it varies from country to country) about the legality of CBD products.
-The confusing argument between medicine and politics is that this product is made out of either the hemp or the marijuana plant, but in any case lacks the component of marijuana we consider “illegal” (THC).
+The confusing argument between medicine and politics is that this product is made out of either the hemp or the cannabis plant, but in any case lacks the component of cannabis we consider “illegal” (THC).

 Governments are afraid of the word “cannabis”, which leads to a huge confusion about legalizing these types of products.
 However, as the perspective on cannabis around the world takes shape, opinions are changing.